pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 Wrapping methods into a unified API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Readers may notice that the source ipython of the ModelChain.run_model
+Readers may notice that the source code of the ModelChain.run_model
 method is model-agnostic.
 ModelChain.run_model calls generic methods
 such as ``self.dc_model`` rather than a specific model such as
 ``singlediode``.
 So how does the ModelChain.run_model know what models